jvansteirteghem/oboco-android/README.md

 ## usage

 - log in
-	- baseUrl: the base url of the oboco server (http://SERVER_ADDRESS:SERVER_PORT or https://SERVER_ADDRESS:SERVER_SSL_PORT)
+	- baseUrl: the base url of the oboco server (https://SERVER_ADDRESS:SERVER_SSL_PORT)
 	- name: the user name
 	- password: the user password
 - browse